top of page

 Woman in a bedroom opens curtains to sunlight.
 A glass of water and lamp sit on a bedside table.
 Neutral tones, calm and serene mood.

-It was one of those cold, gray February mornings in the UK when the light never quite comes through.
+It was one of those cold, grey February mornings in the UK when the light never quite comes through.
 While I was waiting for the kettle to boil, I saw myself in the mirror and thought, "Why do I look tired even though I slept?"
 Not "older," merely "worn."
 My skin felt like it was getting thinner.
-My energy didn't come back like it used to.
-And I realized that I had been treating longevity as an issue with a product instead of a problem with a daily habit.
+My energy didn't return like it used to.
+I realised that I had been treating longevity as an issue with a product instead of a problem with a daily habit.

 That's when I stopped looking for fast cures and started making a regimen that I could stick to on days when I had to pick up my kids from school, days when I had to meet a deadline, and days when the only "workout" was hauling groceries up the stairs.